Center for Visual Music

 Film Documentation An excerpt from Dockum's 1952 Mobilcolor Performance at the Guggenheim film, preserved by Center for Visual Music from the 16mm camera original (shot by Ted Nemeth), screened in the Visual Music exhibition at MOCA Los Angeles (February-May 2005) and The Hirshhorn Museum, Washington, D.C.
 (June to September, 2005).
 This film also screened at The Guggenheim Museum, New York, in 2005, accompanying their Hilla Rebay exhibition, in CVM's film series at The Guggenheim in 2010 accompanyiing the Kandinsky exhibition, at various other festivals internationally, and at The Hammer Museum, Los Angeles in 2009.
 This film and 2 others about Dockum's work travel in CVM's Essential Visual Music: Rare Classics film program, which has screened in the US and Australia.
 Other of Dockum's films have been screened by CVM at the International Film Festival Rotterdam, and LACMA, Los Angeles.

-The 1969 Mobilcolor film screened at LACMA for six months, beginning August 2011, and recently screened in Amsterdam at the Sonic Acts Festival, 2012.
+The 1969 Mobilcolor film screened at LACMA for six months, beginning August 2011, and was screened in Amsterdam at the Sonic Acts Festival, 2012.
 A note from the Amsterdam curator Joost Rekveld:

 The Dockum film is GORGEOUS !
 The audience was in a collective trance in especially the first, geometric section...
 The movements are very very very beautiful indeed.
 And even when I have a rough understanding of how his projector works, in this case I can't figure out how he could do this live.
 Amazing.
 The last and middle sections are great too.
 (Rekveld)